The Bible: A History

 Each film is written and presented by a prominent figure with a particular interest or experience relevant to the part of the Bible being examined.
 They offer a personal interpretation of some of the best-known aspects of this ancient book, which still guides the lives of millions of believers across the globe.

-Leading British novelist Howard Jacobson tries to find a path between religious and atheistic fundamentalists.
+Novelist Howard Jacobson tries to find a path between religious and atheistic fundamentalists

 Rageh Omaar examines Abraham, one of the most revered patriarchs of Judaism, Christianity and Islam.
 Is his legacy a source of division or does he hold the key to peace and reconciliation?